gregdod/FSLogixMigration/README.md

 At the time of import, a check will be done for the following modules:

-> ActiveDirectory (Add-WindowsFeature RSAT-AD-PowerShell)
+> ActiveDirectory

-> Hyper-V (Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All)
+> Hyper-V

-> Pester (Install-Module -Name Pester -Force -SkipPublisherCheck)
+> Pester

 If any of these modules are not found, a warning message will be displayed:

 ActiveDirectory Module not found on this machine.
-This tool is required to migrate profiles.
+This module is required to read user SIDs to migrate profiles.

 Hyper-V Module not found on this machine.
-This tool is required to create VHDs.
+This module is required to create VHDs.

 Pester Module version 4.8.1 or higher was not found on this machine.
-This tool is required to run Pester Tests.
+This module is required to run Pester Tests.

 # Running the commands